kfiertek-nexus-geographics/ihub/src/excel.loader.processor.md

 ## :neutral_face: What does it do?

-The purpose of this loader is to load Excel binary files from remote host.
+The purpose of this loader is to load Excel binary files from remote host

 For know source protocols supported are.